renanbotasse/javascript-projects/README.md

 3 - Carousel
 </h4>
 <p>
 I changed the purpose from "personal reviews" to "games reviews", whit some of my favourites video games.
-I used the scoring list of IGN (https://www.ign.com/articles/the-best-100-video-games-of-all-time).This project is useful because you can use it in a lot of situations when you want the client to focus on one item at a time, but also can change the item.
+I used the scoring list of IGN.This project is useful because you can use it in a lot of situations when you want the client to focus on one item at a time, but also can change the item.

 Key Topics: objects, DOMContentLoaded, addEventListener(), array.length and textContent.
 </p>